cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

     :literal:

 This is better than in the Flavours or Homebrewed-flavors strategies.
-If one were to use this strategy in production, I would recommend having a default compiler module (and maybe even an MPI library, etc) automatically loaded when the user logs in, thereby allowing for a reasonable defaulting ability (and more reasonable module avail output).
+If one were to use this strategy in production, it is recommended to have a default compiler module (and maybe even an MPI library, etc) automatically loaded when the user logs in, thereby allowing for a reasonable defaulting ability (and more reasonable module avail output).